Buy Hold Sell: 5 stocks with controversial leaders

 What's dragging it back is its lack of competitiveness in manufacturing.
 So when we look at that and we think, "Okay, can they fix that?"
 Even today, Samsung and Intel are in discussion in terms of trying to potentially merge or cooperate on foundry to get back to their competitive position.
 I think it's too big to fail in foundry, which is why Uncle Sam is writing checks to them, and I think will continue to write checks to them.

 Think about the geopolitical situation.
 Even with TSMC putting fabs in the US, more than 90% of the world semiconductors come from Taiwan in logic and from one company.
-That is not acceptable to the governments of the world, and that's why we think, on a some of the parts perspective, there's upside in Intel.
+That is not acceptable to the governments of the world, and that's why we think, on a sum of the parts perspective, there's upside in Intel.
 There's a lot of hidden value there, which gets unleashed to the extent you can restructure the foundry business, which we think you ultimately can.

 Ally Selby: Okay.
 We asked our guests to bring along a stock they would be buying today, despite it having a controversial CEO or leader.
 Jacob, what would you be backing?